awsdocs/aws-lambda-developer-guide/doc_source/configuration-envvars.md

 You define environment variables on the unpublished version of your function\.
 When you publish a version, the environment variables are locked for that version along with other [version\-specific configuration](configuration-function-common.md)\.

-You create an environment variable on your function by defining a key and a value\.
+You create an environment variable for your function by defining a key and a value\.
 Your function uses the name of the key to retrieve the value of environment variable\.

 **To set environment variables in the Lambda console**